Herrenhausen Palace

 Herrenhausen Palace (German: Schloss Herrenhausen) is a former royal summer residence of the House of Hanover in the Herrenhausen district of the German city of Hanover.
-It is the centerpiece of Herrenhausen Gardens.
+It is the centrepiece of Herrenhausen Gardens.
+Sophia of Hanover oversaw the development of the estate in the late 1600s.

-The original palace was destroyed by a British bombing raid in 1943 and reconstructed between 2009 and 2013.
+The 17th century palace was destroyed by a Royal Air Force bombing raid in 1943 during World War II and reconstructed between 2009 and 2013.
 Today it houses a museum, a division of the Historisches Museum Hannover, and exhibition space.